Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Results

-Fig.~\ref{fig:real} (d) demonstrates a multi-contact whole-body manipulation task, where the robot reaches for an object on a desk located well beyond its support polygon.
-To achieve this, the robot leans on the table using its elbow to maintain a stable upper body posture, while the opposite arm reaches out to push a box.
-The legs coordinate with upper-body motion to stabilize and enable the forward-reaching behavior, reflecting the necessity of whole-body motion coordination.
-The example highlights the ability of our Opt2Skill framework to handle high-dimensional loco-manipulation tasks.
-In Fig.~\ref{fig:real} (e), the Digit robot squats down to pick up a plastic box from a shelf layer (hand height: $0.49$ m) and place it on a higher layer (hand height: $1.76$ m).
-The plots in Fig.~\ref{fig:real} (d) and (e) show the tracking performance of both hand positions during these complex motion sequences.
+The plots in Fig.~\ref{fig:real}(d) and (e) show the tracking performance of both hand positions during these complex motion sequences.
 In the \textit{desk object pushing} task, Opt2Skill achieves an average tracking error of $3.7$ cm for the left hand and $3.8$ cm for the right.
 In the \textit{shelf box pick-up} task, the errors are $3.6$ cm for both hands.
 Notably, a deviation along the $y$-axis occurs when the robot makes contact with the box, caused by a size mismatch between the reference and the real-world box (approximately $2$ cm in the $y$ direction for each hand).
-All policies are trained using over $1000$ reference trajectories with randomized desk heights ($0.85$–$0.95$ m), hand goals, and motion timings to ensure robustness across task variations and environmental conditions.

-Additionally, we conduct four more real-world tasks: \textit{pickup+walk}, \textit{door opening}, \textit{heavy box pickup}, and \textit{drawing+wiping}. as shown in Fig.~\ref{fig:hardware_new}.
-In the first task, the robot picks up a box from a standing pose and then walks forward with it.
-In the second task, the robot pushes open two heavy fire doors using both arms while walking.
-In the third task, the robot squats down and successfully picks up a box weighing up to $4.9$ kg.
-Finally, the robot uses its right hand to draw various lines on a whiteboard and then wipes them off using its left hand.
+Additionally, we conduct four more real-world tasks: \textit{heavy box pickup}, \textit{pickup+walk}, \textit{door opening}, and \textit{drawing+wiping}. as shown in Fig.~\ref{fig:hardware_new}.
+In the first task, the robot squats down and lifts a box weighing up to $4.9$ kg. the trajectory is generated by predefining grasping goals followed by lifting goals for both hands.
+In the second task, the robot picks up a box from a standing pose and then walks forward with it, using a trajectory obtained by combining the pickup and locomotion tasks.
+In the third task, the robot pushes open two heavy fire doors using both arms while walking, with end-effector target positions added to the locomotion trajectory.
+Finally, the robot uses its right hand to draw various lines on a whiteboard and then wipes them off using its left hand, following a sequence of end-effector subgoals constrained to a planar surface.

 These results illustrate that our framework maintains compliant contact, adapts effectively to environmental variations, and enables the robot to perform everyday loco-manipulation behaviors.
-Together, these examples further highlight the versatility and generalization capability of the Opt2Skill framework across diverse real-world scenarios.
+All policies are trained using over $1000$ reference trajectories per task with randomized parameters, supporting the versatility and generalization capability of the Opt2Skill framework across diverse real-world scenarios.